pub struct ImageSearchQuery {

 pub page_limit: Option<u32>,

-Expand description
+}Expand description

 Search for images via the given query string.

-field must match the case as represented in the returned json body (PascalCase
+kindfield must match the case as represented in the returned json body (PascalCase?).- Vector fields, such as

-should be given as a comma separated vector (CSV).
+age_rangesshould be given as a comma separated vector (CSV).

 Fields§

-The query string.
+§q: StringThe query string.

-Optionally filter by kind
+size: Option<ImageSize>Optionally filter by kind

-The page number of the images to get.
+page: Option<u32>The page number of the images to get.

-Optionally filter by image_styles
+styles: Vec<ImageStyleId>Optionally filter by image_styles

-Optionally filter by age_ranges
+age_ranges: Vec<AgeRangeId>Optionally filter by age_ranges

-Optionally filter by affiliations
+affiliations: Vec<AffiliationId>Optionally filter by affiliations

-Optionally filter by categories
+categories: Vec<CategoryId>Optionally filter by categories

 Optionally filter by tags

-, given in decreasing priority.
+Optionally order by tags, given in decreasing priority.

 §Notes on priority

-Consider a request with 4 tags, [clothing, food, red, sports]
+Consider a request with 4 tags, [clothing, food, red, sports].

-“Priority ordering” means that all items tagged as clothing
+“Priority ordering” means that all items tagged as clothing will appear before those

-without it, and that [clothing, food]
+without it, and that [clothing, food] will appear before [clothing] or [clothing, red].

 §Assigning scores

-The priority is achieved by using Algolia’s filter scoring feature with "sumOrFiltersScore": true
+The priority is achieved by using Algolia’s filter scoring feature with "sumOrFiltersScore": true.

 Scores are weighted exponentially by a factor of 2.
 The lowest priority tag is given a score of 1,

-th highest priority tag is given a score of 2.pow(i)
+and the ith highest priority tag is given a score of 2.pow(i).
+This assignment is provably

 correct that we get the desired ranking.
 This can also be interpreted as bit vector with comparison.

-range supported by Algolia, we can only assign priority for
+NOTE: this means that with i64 range supported by Algolia, we can only assign priority for

 the first 62 tags.
 The remaining are all given a score of 1.